 Then the float buried again, and I found myself attached to something significant.

-I'd made frequent use of the trick of putting the rod-tip under water when pulling the fish towards me - it's amazing how quickly and effectively you gain ground by doing that - but as soon as I saw it I realised that if I'd known it was this big, I'd have been a lot more careful playing it!
+I made frequent use of the trick of putting the rod-tip under water then "sweeping" the fish towards me - it's amazing how quickly and effectively you gain ground by doing that - but as soon as I saw it I realised that if I'd known it was this big, I'd have been a lot more careful playing it!

 One of Woodlands' staff happened to be passing as I was getting it to the net, and once it was safe he whipped out a set of scales and asked if I was interested.
 Normally I'd say no, but this was certainly the biggest carp I'd ever caught on float gear, so I made an exception.

-Ounces under 17lb - and after I'd put it back in the lake, the lad admitted that he hadn't zeroed the scales before weighing, so I could probably add about a pound.
+Ounces under 17lb.
+And after I'd put it back in the lake, the lad admitted that he hadn't zeroed the scales to the net before weighing, so I could add about a pound.

 Either way, a cracking fish - a linear Mirror - and again it was a looker.
 I rarely take pictures of fish (being a "proper" photographer, having to resort to a phone is rather infra dig! ), but I wish I'd taken a picture of this one.
 And given that I never felt I wasn't in full control of this fish, it begs further questions about what it was that saw me off the day before.

-On day three - back to the same spot.
+Day three - and back to the same spot.

 This time, because I knew I was going to be fishing close in, I decided it was an ideal time to christen my latest (of many) centrepin reel(s).

-I'd actually brought both of my Shakespeare four-piece Agility pellet waggler rods to Yorkshire with me, and I'd set them both up in the cottage on Monday evening; one with the Sonik reel, the other with the 'pin: so on the bank it was no effort to choose the 'pin - no unrigging and rerigging a single rod.
+I'd actually brought both of my Shakespeare four-piece Agility EXP pellet waggler rods to Yorkshire with me, and I'd set them both up in the cottage on Monday evening; one with the Sonik reel, the other with the 'pin.

 The set-up rods were transported to and from the water's edge in my Korum Two Rod Protecta Quiver (four-piece rods being eminently capable of impersonating two-piece rods).
-A clever bit of kit (the tip cover section is actually made of strong rod tube-type material, which zips around the rod tips), and like a lot of things I've bought lately (including the rods), no longer in production.
+A clever bit of kit, the quiver - the tip cover section is actually made of strong rod tube-type material, which zips around the rod tips - and unfortunately, like a lot of things I've bought lately (including the rods), no longer in production.

 I'm very glad I went with the 'pin.
-Enough fish for it to be enjoyable, and - although I didn't catch anything as lumpy as yesterday's fish - the fish-playing abilities of the 'pin were properly put to the test.
+Enough fish for it to be enjoyable, and - although I didn't catch anything as lumpy as the previous day's fish - the fish-playing abilities of the 'pin were properly put to the test.

-And yet again, when it hit the net I found myself being grateful that the gear was working as well as it was.
+And once again, when it hit the net I found myself being grateful that the gear was working as well as it was...

 It was the second-biggest Crucian carp I've ever seen! *